 The prophylactic drug options listed on the form are intended to be administered in a systemic or oral form.
-If the recipient received one of the listed drugs in a topical form, report the drug in the "other, specify" category.
+If the recipient received one of the listed drugs in a topical form, select the "other agent" option and specify the drug in question 140.